Roccella tinctoria: Uses

 It is used to make litmus, a mixture of several organic compounds.

 Lichen has been used for centuries to make dyes.
-This includes royal purple colors derived from roccella tinctoria, also known as orseille.
-The process of making this dye was a secret and lead to the wealth of the weavers of Grainville-la-Teinturière and the Rucellai family of Florence, whose family name is related with the Latin name of the plant, oricellum.
-There has been speculation that the abundance of roccella tinctoria on the Canary Islands offered a profit motive for Jean de Béthencourt during his conquest of the islands.
+This includes royal purple colors derived from Roccella tinctoria, also known as orseille.
+The process of making this dye was a secret and lead to the wealth of the weavers of Grainville-la-Teinturière and the Rucellai family of Florence, whose family name is related with the Latin name of the lichen, oricellum.
+There has been speculation that the abundance of R. tinctoria on the Canary Islands offered a profit motive for Jean de Béthencourt during his conquest of the islands.

 Orcinol, a natural phenolic organic compound, occurs in many species of lichens including R. tinctoria.